diasurgical/devilutionX/docs/installing.md

 ![ios_mpq_files01](https://user-images.githubusercontent.com/1339414/145088910-5664aed6-3a53-43f4-8088-834796792f68.png)

 - Copy the MPQs to the devilutionx directory.
-Your the directory should look like on the picture below
+Your directory should look like on the picture below

 ![ios_mpq_files02](https://user-images.githubusercontent.com/1339414/145089068-2c87887b-58c3-4759-9270-9d8934fe90bb.png)